Jourhighness/dcc-spell-helper/README.md

 Sometimes the range of the dice is not properly recognized and can result i a table without a range.

 ## Future
-Future: Bug fixes & it will create a actual spell-item as well.
+Bug fixes & it will create a actual spell-item as well.